christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 2. Install **RStudio**: [http://rstudio.org/](http://rstudio.org/)

+*I actually recommend using your own laptop computer.*

 **Dropbox** is an easy to use cloud storage system.
-You will be able to store and access from almost any computer all of your files for this course in **Dropbox**.
-You can also submit many of your assignments to me through it.
+You will be able to use it to access all of your files for the course on almost any computer.
+You can also submit your assignments to me through **Dropbox**.
 You can download **Dropbox** from [https://www.dropbox.com/](https://www.dropbox.com/).
 You will also need to sign up for a (free) account.

 Microsoft Excel is not free, but you probably already have it.
 If you don't, you can use any other spreadsheet program like Hancell, Numbers, or Open Office.
 Open Office is open source and can be downloaded for free from [http://www.openoffice.org/](http://www.openoffice.org/).